puppetlabs/puppet-docs/source/puppetdb/1.1/maintain_and_tune.markdown

 Although deactivated nodes will be excluded from storeconfigs queries, their data is still preserved.

 > **Note:** Deactivating a node does not remove (e.g. `ensure => absent`) exported resources from other systems; it only stops _managing_ those resources.
 If you want to actively destroy resources from deactivated nodes, you will probably need to purge that resource type using the [`resources` metatype][resources_type].
 Note that some types cannot be purged (e.g. ssh authorized keys), and several others usually **should not** be purged (e.g. users).

+## Clean Up Old Reports

+When the [PuppetDB report processor](puppetdb_report_processor) is enabled on your Puppet master, PuppetDB will retain reports for each node for a fixed amount of time.
+This defaults to seven days, but you can alter this to suit your needs using the [`report-ttl` setting][report_ttl].
+The larger the value you provide for this setting, the more history you will retain; however, your database size will grow accordingly.

 ## View the Log